 Over half of all initial applications for SSDI benefits are denied, and the most common reason for denial is a lack of proof of disability.
 This is why it is essential for applicants to seek treatment from a licensed medical provider.
 Doctors should be informed that their patient plans to apply for SSDI benefits.
 Medical providers who are aware that their records will be used during the SSDI application process are more likely to thoroughly record the information that is needed to determine eligibility.

 Anyone who suffers from a disability that renders them unable to work is advised to consult with an SSDI attorney.
 SSDI attorneys are skilled at navigating the complicated process of applying for benefits.
 Attorneys are able to help applicants gather evidence from medical professionals to prove that they suffer from a disability that makes it impossible for them to work.
-Hiring an experienced SSDI attorney allows applicants to feel like they have someone on their side while they are applying for the benefits they need to pay for basic necessities.
+Hiring an experienced Disability Lawyers in Philadelphia allows applicants to feel like they have someone on their side while they are applying for the benefits they need to pay for basic necessities.

 To speak to an experienced disability lawyer about Tachycardia and other disability claims, please contact our office or call (215) 464-7200.
 The initial consultation is free of charge.
 There are no upfront costs or out-of-pocket fees.
 You pay us nothing until we win your case.